 The government-sponsored enterprises, The Federal National Mortgage Association (Fannie Mae) and The Federal Home Loan Mortgage Corporation (Freddie Mac) require a particular minimum FICO Score.
 However, your lender ultimately decides on whether to extend you a mortgage.
-Generally, lenders and co-op boards look for higher scores.
+Lenders and co-op boards look for higher credit scores.

 Unless you are a cash buyer, obtaining a mortgage is a vital part of the home buying process.
 Therefore, we think it behooves the majority of buyers to understand this arcane topic.